The Best Types of Houseplants to Position Near East-Facing Windows

 18) Anthurium (Anthurium)

-These easy-to-grow houseplants require medium to bright light conditions, like those in east-facing windows, in order to bloom.
-Although they can survive in lower light, an anthurium will not produce any flowers if the environment is too dark.
+These easy-to-grow houseplants require occasional fertilizing, warm and humid environments, and medium to bright light conditions, like those in east-facing windows, in order to bloom.
+Although they can survive in lower light, anthurium will not produce any flowers if they are positioned in an environment that is too dark.

 19) False Shamrock (Oxalis triangularis)

 Oxalis triangularis is often sold around Saint Patrick’s Day as a festive shamrock plant.
 However, the false shamrock plant is actually a species of woodsorrel.
 Either way, they’re attractive plants that produce delicate white flowers and green or purple foliage.

 False shamrock plants grow exceptionally well in the morning light, as they prefer bright to medium filtered or indirect sunlight.
 If your morning sunlight is strong, you can add a sheer curtain to your east-facing window or place your plant a couple of feet back from the windowpane.

 A healthy Boston fern has a lovely full and fluffy set of bright-green fern fronds.
 Expose them to too much direct sunlight, and the ferns will scorch.
 Shelter them in too much shade, and the fronds will become sparse and disappointingly un-fluffy.